 |Resource Manager template||110||30||Yes (up to 250)|

 Configure maximum - new clusters

-You're able to configure the maximum number of pods per node only at cluster deployment time.
+You're able to configure the maximum number of pods per node at cluster deployment time or as you add new node pools.
 If you deploy with the Azure CLI or with a Resource Manager template, you can set the maximum pods per node value as high as 250.